Signed in as:

 No one knows when “tuning” cartridge ammunition to match the harmonic properties of an individual rifle barrel’s vibration was discovered, or by whom.
 It’s likely that the discovery was made in the early to mid-20th Century.
 This obscurity is undoubtedly due to the secrecy in which the ammunition-tuning process was originally held by the US military.
 Today, however, a Google search of the term “rifle tuning" returns about 25,700,000 results in less than a second.

-President Dwight D. Eisenhower signed an order in 1956 to form the Army Marksmanship Unit at Fort Benning, Georgia.
+President Dwight D. Eisenhower signed an order in 1956 to form the US Army Marksmanship Unit at Fort Benning, Georgia.
 One of its (public) missions is to ensure that US Olympic and US Military international competitors dominate world shooting.
 The unit, called the “USAMU Shop,” utilizes three soldiers to hand-make on average a total of 3,000 rounds of ammunition per day.
 By hand, it takes one trained technician one day to make 1,000 cartridges, so you can understand why such ammunition has been so expensive.
 Each ammunition cartridge is loaded with a weight of propellant uniquely suited for each individual rifle.
 “All it takes is one round with the wrong powder charge to lose a national title.”
 Staff Sergeant Douglas E. Mitten said.
 “That’s how important it is for us to be here doing our job.”

 Today, Ranger takes Harmonic Tuning to the next level.

-Our exclusive patented technology enables the sale and distribution of mass-produced Harmonically Tuned Rifle Ammunition to retail consumers, as well as well as delivery to US military personnel through military supply chains, at a cost no more than inferior brands.
+Our exclusive patented technology enables the sale and distribution of mass-produced Harmonically Tuned Rifle Ammunition to retail consumers, as well as delivery to US military personnel through military supply chains, at a cost no more than inferior brands.
 While custom-made harmonically tuned ammunition isn't new, the means of manufacture and distribution is completely new: Mass-Production.
 It's what Ranger alone has; and it's the most powerful impact the ammunition industry has seen in more than 100 years.

 Production Methodology and Practical Use